Tidesun/Mini/README.md

 **Mini** features:
 1. Novel **K-value** metric: Be able to identify gene isoforms with erroneous quantification by other short-reads-alone methods.
-2. **Mixed linear model**: Combine the strengths of long reads and short reads to achieve high accuracy in the estimation of isoform abundances, especially for lowly expressed or erronenous isoforms identified through K-value.
+2. **Mixed Bayesian network**: Combine the strengths of long reads and short reads to achieve high accuracy in the estimation of isoform abundances, especially for lowly expressed or erronenous isoforms identified through K-value.
 ## Installation
 ```
 git clone https://github.com/Augroup/Mini.git